 Christian Pitschas is a seasoned lawyer with more than 20 years of professional experience in WTO, EU and Public International Law.
-He is based in Geneva and continually recognized by The International Who's Who of Trade & Customs Lawyers and JUVE Handbuch Wirtschaftskanzleien.
+He is based in Geneva and acknowledged by The International Who's Who of Trade & Customs Lawyers and JUVE Handbuch Wirtschaftskanzleien.

 Before opening his law office in Geneva in 2005, Christian worked with a major international law firm in Brussels and Berlin (1999 - 2005).
 Prior to becoming an attorney-at-law, he was a lecturer in law at the Free University of Berlin (1997 - 1999) and clerked with the Court of Appeals in Berlin (1994 - 1997).

-Christian regularly teaches in the master programme in "International and European Business, Competition and Regulatory Law" at the Law Faculty of the Free University of Berlin.
-Previous teaching assignments include the World Trade Institute of the University of Berne, law faculty of the University of Lucerne and "Europa-Institut" of the University of Saarland.
+Christian teaches regularly in the master programme in "International and European Business, Competition and Regulatory Law" at the Law Faculty of the Free University of Berlin (since 2015).
+Previous teaching assignments include the World Trade Institute of the University of Berne (2006 - 2012), the law faculty of the University of Lucerne (2013 - 2015) and the "Europa-Institut" of the University of Saarland (2004 - 2015).
 He is proficient in English and French, aside from his native German.